tremor-rs/tremor-www/static/language/prolog/ComplexExprImut.md

-The `ComplexExprImut` rule defines complex immutable expression in tremor.
+The `ComplexExprImut` rule defines complex immutable expressions in Tremor.